Practical Tips to Master Remote Selling While Working From Home

 If you’ve built your sales tech stack correctly, your CRM and its countless features are now the backbone of your sales process.
 As such, your CRM receives data from many different sources and acts as your reporting tool.
 It’s, therefore, imperative that your CRM data is well-organized and up-to-date, so you can quickly generate accurate reports and be able to act upon promptly before your sales process derails.
 In addition to the data they provide, many sales intelligence tools include control options that allow you to see the results of your sales efforts and guide your team to better results.

-Being successful in remote B2B sales is a skill that requires practice—just as much as its face-to-face counterpart.
+Being successful in remote remote selling is a skill that requires practice—just as much as its face-to-face counterpart.
 The good news is, most of your existing sales skills will transfer, and with the help of modern sales tools, you'll not only be functional, but thriving in a short period of time.
 In addition, it comes with its own set of benefits: wider reach, less time spent in transit, and more of an opportunity for a healthy work/life balance.

 Just be sure that remote sales doesn't mean operating solo.
 Salespeople, and humans for that matter, rely heavily on social interaction—not only when influencing their prospects, but also through the camaraderie of the team.
 Schedule interactions with your teammates consistently, overcommunicate what you're working on, and make sure you're still sparring and learning from your colleagues.
 It's balance that's key, and with the right routines, you'll enjoy remote sales as much as the alternative.